Food is our love language

 I always wondered if other Egyptian grandmothers made this dish; as far as I can tell, this seems to have been a family tradition but I could be wrong.

 This dish was not an everyday staple but a happy indulgence and not dictated by a set schedule.
 I never figured out when Teta decided it was a day for vermicelli and milk but it set the mood for the rest of the day.
-I was never a milk drinker, I wonder if that was her clever and delicious way of ensuring I was getting my calcium fix!
+Having ever been a milk drinker, I wonder if that was her clever and delicious way of ensuring I was getting my calcium fix!